Migration Skills Assessment: A Comprehensive Guide

 2. Choose the Assessing Authority Based on Your Occupation

 Choosing the right authority that relates to your occupation is important.
-As there are different assessing authorities for each professional field, choosing & confirming the one that is right fit for your field is essential.
+As there are different assessing authorities for each professional field, choosing & confirming the one that is the right fit for your field is essential.

 What are the Migration Skill Assessment Fees?